 - It is important to regularly check the websites you own and manage for any sensitive data.

 Please, feel free to contact us with any questions or concerns about your situation.
-Our Sextortion Helpline is Open 24/7 We hope, now you know what to do if faced with online blackmail or sextortion.
+Our Sextortion Helpline is Open 24/7 We hope, now you know what to do if faced with online blackmail or online sextortion.

 Thank you for reading our article “The Different Types of Blackmail and Examples of Internet Blackmail”.